 professor: prof or profs

 alumni, alumna, alumnus, etc.: alum

-When it comes to social media, photos are extremely important (particularly on Facebook, since content is at the mercy of an algorithm that determines what content gets seen by who).
-As often as possible, we aim to always have an image to accompany a post, and we also try to use our own photos.
+When it comes to social media, photos are extremely important (particularly on Facebook, since content is at the mercy of an algorithm that determines what content gets seen by whom).
+As often as possible, we aim to have an image accompany a post, and we also try to use our own photos.
 If you need a photo for something and are unable to take it yourself, reach out to the Communications Office at <firstname.lastname@example.org>.
 You can also consult the VCUarts Instagram and Twitter channels, VCU Library digital archive and Extensis (if you have access).